-Because every state’s education systems and policies are unique, ECEP suggests a four-step process toward state-level computer science education reform.
+Because every state’s education systems and policies are unique, ECEP suggests a five-step process toward state-level computer science education reform.
 Collaboration across sectors is central to this process.

-- Find a leader(s): Computing education reform doesn’t just happen.
+- Find your leader(s): Computing education reform doesn’t just happen.
 Someone (or a small group of someones) has to take the initiative.

 - Figure out where you are and where you’re going: The hardest part is seeing the big picture (of how schools, higher education, businesses, and state politics have to work together) and figuring out how to make change within a state.
 Four years into ECEP, and we're still surprised at the state differences.
 For instance, Hawaii makes all education decisions at the district level (like California and Massachusetts), but all of Hawaii is one school district.
 All those islands, one school board.